 - closed-toe black polishable boots or shoes (non-tennis type)

 You can also purchase as many t-shirts as you would like to be worn under the Class B uniform shirt; these can be worn during skills practice.
-Please contact Bob Barker Productions by phone at (979) 458-0741 to make arrangements for purchasing these items.
+These items can be purchased from Barker Productions online at www.barkerproductions.com or by visiting the gift shop in building 11 of the Brayton Fire Training Field.

 - A set of scrubs for clinical rotations